SvenRosvall/VLCB-Arduino/docs/Design.md

 ## High Level Architecture
-The code is organized as a central controller object that controls a transport object, a storage object and a set of service objects.
+The code is organized as a central controller object that controls a transport object, a storage object, a user interface object and a set of service objects.

-The library supports a set of different transports such as CAN, Wifi and BLE.
+The library is designed to support a set of different transports such as CAN, Wifi and BLE.
+Currently only a CAN transport using the CAN2515 chip is included in the library.

 The library supports a set of storage for node variables and event variables in EEPROM or Flash memory.

 The services are split in functionalities so that the user sketch can bring in the functionality that is necessary for the VLCB module that is created.